ta3ag/lbd/docs/BackendTutorial/source/install.rst

 This book is on the process of merging into llvm trunk but not finished yet.
-The merged llvm trunk version on my git hub is LLVM 3.3 of merged date 2013/03/28.
+The merged llvm trunk version on my git hub is LLVM 3.3 relased.
 So, you have to get book example code and the based llvm trunk by git command as follows,